Opera Season Highlights 2026-27

 Empire of Wild, Ian Cusson / Cherie Dimaline (after her novel Empire of Wild)

 Ian Cusson and Cherie Dimaline adapt Dimaline’s novel Empire of Wild for the stage in a world premiere at the Canadian Opera Company, running 1–21 May 2027.
 Conducted by Johannes Debus and directed by Yvette Nolan, the opera features Elisabeth St-Gelais and Elliot Madore in the principal roles.
-The work follows Joan, a Métis woman searching for her missing husband, who she believes has been drawn into a religious revival led by a charismatic preacher.
+The work follows Joan, a Métis woman searching for her missing husband.
+She encounters him living as a charismatic preacher named Eugene Wolff, who does not recognize his wife.
 Rooted in Métis storytelling traditions and drawing on the legend of the Rougarou, the opera explores themes of identity, belief, and resilience within a contemporary operatic framework.

 PREMIERE RECORDINGS

-The last of a trio of operas by Donnacha Dennehy with acclaimed Irish playwright Enda Walsh, The First Child is a haunting exploration of the haze of new parenthood and the long-term effects of childhood bullying.
-Sara Keating of The Irish Times writes that “[i]n The First Child, the mundane is made macabre, the ordinary rendered aberrant, by a chilling collision of circumstance and time.”
-Throughout the opera, Walsh’s recurrent triptychs of simultaneously played scenes are supported by the fierce rhythmic energy, carefully crafted microtonal harmonies, and gorgeously layered children’s choir of Dennehy’s score.
-The First Child premiered in 2021 as a commission by Irish National Opera and Landmark Productions, and is now available with the release of the premiere recording on Signum Classics.
+Following The Last Hotel and The Second Violinist, here concludes the acclaimed trilogy of operas by Donnacha Dennehy and Enda Walsh.
+The First Child is a haunting exploration of the haze of new parenthood and the long-term effects of childhood bullying.
+The Irish Times writes that “[i]n The First Child, the mundane is made macabre, the ordinary rendered aberrant, by a chilling collision of circumstance and time.”
+Throughout the opera, Walsh’s recurrent triptychs of simultaneously played scenes are supported by the fierce rhythmic energy, carefully crafted microtonal harmonies, and a gorgeously layered children’s choir.

 Florencia en el AmazonasDaniel Catán / Marcela Fuentes-Berain

-Daniel Catán’s Florencia en el Amazonas, with a libretto by Marcela Fuentes-Berain, is released in a new recording by the Houston Grand Opera on 1 May 2026.
+Daniel Catán’s Florencia en el Amazonas, with a libretto by Marcela Fuentes-Berain, is released in a new recording by the Houston Grand Opera.
 Conducted by Patrick Summers, the recording captures the company’s 2019 production and documents one of the most widely performed Spanish-language operas of the late 20th century.
 Set aboard a riverboat traveling the Amazon, the work follows the opera singer Florencia Grimaldi as she searches for her lost lover, blending elements of magical realism with a richly lyrical score.
-The album release is preceded by the single “¿Dónde estás, Cristóbal?”, now available, offering an early preview of the full recording.
+Leading the Houston cast in the role of Florencia is the GRAMMY-winning soprano Anna Maria Martinez.

 Explore our companion feature, Operas in Concert, highlighting stage works ideal for concert performance: